sam201994/zero-loss-bet/README.md

 -   `findWinner()`: Finds the winner of the current betting round.
 -   `placeBet(uint256 _bitcoinGuesspriceInUSD)`: Places a bet in the current betting round.
 -   `withdrawFunds(uint256 _amount)`: Withdraws the user's funds from the Aave V2 lending pool.
--   `getBettingRoundsLength()`: Returns the total number of betting rounds.